Dante4Data/Contact-Center-Analystics-Project/README.md

 1. **Agent Training**:
    - Schedule training sessions focused on de-escalation techniques to handle negative sentiments.
    - Provide targeted training for agents handling "Billing" inquiries to reduce AHT.
+   - Implementing structured templates for documenting notes on common call reasons enhances efficiency.
+These templates can be tailored to specific dispositions, ensuring that key details are captured during interactions, thus minimizing unnecessary probing and reducing talk time.

 2. **Staffing Adjustments**:
    - Adjust staffing levels during peak days (Thursdays and Fridays) to meet SL targets.
    - Allocate more resources to channels or call reasons with higher volumes of negative sentiments.
+   - By calculating and recording the average handle time for each call reason, this data can be paired with dashboard indicators of interaction volume by reason/issue to make informed, real-time decisions on agent skill routing.

 3. **Process Improvements**:
    - Streamline processes for call reasons with high AHT to reduce handle times.